 Climatological trends have been identified through the use of cumulative departure from mean analyses.
 A cumulative departure from the mean represents the accumulation, since the beginning of the period of record, of the differences (departures) in annual total rainfall volume from the mean value for the period of record.
 Each year's departure is added to or subtracted from the previous year' cumulative total, depending on whether that year's departure was above or below the mean annual rainfall depth.
 When the slope of the cumulative departure from the mean is negative (i.e. downward), the sequence of years is drier than the mean, and conversely when the slope of the cumulative departure from the mean is positive (i.e. upward), the sequence of years is wetter than the mean.
-The cumulative departures from the mean were computed for the rainfall station Mehlschau (38), the longest rainfall record for the NMMA (Figure 7-3).
+The cumulative departures from the mean were computed for the rainfall station Mehlschau (38), the longest rainfall record for the NMMA (Figure 7-2).

 Historical rainfall records for the Nipomo Mesa begin in 1920.
-There are three significant long-term dry periods in the record, from 1921 to 1934, from 1944 to 1951, and from 1984 to 1991.
-Long-term dry periods have occurred in the last 90 years that are longer in duration than the 1987 to 1992 drought (Figure 7-3).
+There are three significant longterm dry periods in the record, from 1921 to 1934, from 1944 to 1951, and from 1984 to 1991.
+Longterm dry periods have occurred in the last 90 years that are longer in duration than the 1987 to 1992 drought (Figure 7-2).
 Between each large dry period, three wetting periods have occurred.
 These wetting periods are from 1935 to 1943, from 1977 to 1983, and from 1994 to 2001.

-The period of analyses (1975-2010) used by the TG is roughly 11 percent "wetter" on average than the long-term record (1920-2010) indicating a slight bias toward overestimating the amount of local water supply resulting from percolation of rainfall.
-The past three years (Water Years 2007, 2008, and 2009) have had less than average rainfall.
-Water Year 2007 was approximately 45 percent to 50 percent of average rain fall, Water Year 2008 was approximately 94 percent to 97 percent of average rain fall, and

-Water Year 2009 was approximately 67 percent to 73 percent of average rain fall.
-For Water Year 2010, rainfall was 20 inches, approximately 130% of average conditions (Table 3-1).
+The period of analyses (1975-2012) used by the TG is roughly 9 percent "wetter" on average than the long-term record (1920-2012) indicating a slight bias toward overestimating the amount of local water supply resulting from percolation of rainfall.
+The Water Years 2007, 2008, and 2009 have had less than average rainfall.
+Water Year 2007 was approximately 45 percent to 50 percent of average rain fall, Water Year 2009 was approximately 94 percent to 97 percent of average rain fall, and Water Year 2009 was approximately 67 percent to 73 percent of average rain fall.
+For the past two years, (WY 2010 and WY2011), rainfall was approximately 130 percent and 180 percent of average conditions (Table 3-1).